jpadams/razor-alpine-ppc64le-mk/README.md

 Presently that is limited only to adapters with a visible name matching `/^eth/`, following the default naming convention for Linux wired Ethernet adapters.

-@todo danielp 2013-07-26: we should fix that, because it is too limited, and will no longer work once F19 or F20 roll out their new "purpose and physical location" naming convention for network adapters.